 Other reports place emphasis on the need to develop collective strategies for the development of a subject as complicated as that of sustainable consumption.
-The SPAC Watch Report prepared by the Integrative Strategies Forum on behalf of the International Coalition for Sustainable Production and Consumption contributes to understanding what the NGOs think of the actions developed by western governments with regard to sustainable consumption.
+The Forum on Strategy Integration prepared by the SPAC Watch Report on behalf of the International Coalition for Sustainable Production and Consumption contributes to understanding what the NGOs think of the actions developed by western governments with regards to sustainable consumption.
 This report attempted to increase mobilisation of governments, industry and the media regarding sustainable consumption.

-Although it is not easy to study the sphere of strong sustainable consumption in economy and management, some academics have dealt with the topic from a more sociologic perspective as a technical perspective related to the environmental impact.
+Despite the sphere of strong sustainable consumption being one of the least dealt with in economy and management, some academics have dealt with the topic from a more sociologic perspective as a technical perspective related to the environmental impact.

-Major studies have been carried out on the will and capacity of consumers to reduce consumption and the need to change consumption patterns.
-At present only some of the ideas brought up in these investigations have made it to international discourses on sustainable consumption.
-Some national and international agencies like the International Institute for Environment and Development (IIED) or the Oxford Commission on Sustainable Consumption have assumed the part of 'translators' between politicians and scientist in this respect.
+Major studies have been carried out about the will and capacity of consumers to reduce consumption and the need to change consumption patterns.
+Unfortunately, only some of the ideas brought up in these investigations have made it to international discourses on sustainable consumption.
+Some national and international agencies like the International Institute for Environment and Development (IIED) or the Oxford Commission on Sustainable Consumption have assumed the part of "translators" between politicians and scientist in this respect.
 However, the results have still not been made known to the general public (Fusch 2005).